 - A tolerance for and respect of different opinions as well as sensitivity to different cultures;

 - Involvement with and contribution to the Faculty of Dentistry and/or the local community;

 - Academic standing through previous studies;

 - Work ethics.

-The selection will also be done to reflect the diversity of the student body.
-For the upcoming academic year 2017-2018, there will be a possibility of three to four seats for DMD I, one to two seats for DMD II, one seat for DMD III and one seat for DMD IV.
+For the upcoming academic year 2020-2021, there will be a possibility of four to five seats for DMD I, one seat for DMD II and one seat for DMD IV.
+There is unfortunately no seat for DMD III this year.

 What are the benefits of being a Student Ambassador?

 - Recognition of their contribution on the Dean’s letter;